 New technology is changing the way that scientists view the brain.
 At a microscopic level, researchers can visualize sparks of electrical activity in individual neurons and resolve motifs of neural connectivity that ultimately support consciousness, emotions, and complex thought.
 At a macroscopic level, researchers use clinical imaging technologies to identify, more precisely than ever before, brain regions that underlie this broad repertoire of higher cognitive processes.

 But the public rarely gets to see any of that!

-In the NEURODOME project, we are bringing this new knowledge and imagery to the public in dome format.
+In the NEURODOME project, we are bringing this new knowledge and imagery to the public in dome and virtual reality (VR) format.
 Complex 3D biological structures are hard to learn by looking at flat pictures in textbooks.
 So we’re taking advantage of another way people learn about places and complex objects – by touring through the 3D images themselves.